askpatrickw/awesome-fordtransit/NEW_MODEL_TRANSIT_ORDERS_FAQ.md

 Unknown at this point.
 Order now if you want one.

 ## Will I get a Ford Transit if I order one?
-There is no gaurantee your order will be built.
+There is no guarantee your order will be built.

 ## What options are likely to delay my order?
 That varies from year to year.
 One thing in 2022 was the power sliders.
 But that doesn't mean it wil be in 2023.

-## What do the differnet order priorities?
+## What do the different order priorities mean?

 TODO

 ## What do the different order status mean?

+TODO

 ## What updates should I recieve after I place my order?
 Most people receive the following email notifications once the dealer places your order.
 1. Order Confirmed - Your order has been acknowledged by Ford.
-You are still not gauranteed to receive a Transit.
+You are still not guaranteed to receive a Transit.
 3. Scheduled for Production & VIN - Your order has been selected to be built.
 You will also you will also a receive a VIN.
 You are definitely getting your Transit.